• Menu

 Work on rebuilding the new Plaza ensued quickly by architect Al Hauetter, hired by new owner Warren L. Webber.
 The competition in town was Newk’s Theater who had been the only theater in Burlington for quite some time.
 The first week of showings were specially selected by Mr. Webber including, “Shut My Big Mouth” as the movie played on opening night.
 Friday and Saturday showings were “Under Fiesta Stars,” and “You’ll Never Get Rich.”
 Sunday and Monday featured the film “Louisiana Purchase,” and Wednesday and Thursday were “Shepherd of the Hills.”

 The Plaza was rebuilt to withstand fire and flood featuring steel doors, flooring, and a roof that was covered in rubber material.
-It was reinforced with concrete from the basement up to ensure that in the event of a fire or another natural disaster the floors would not collapse in on themselves.
+It was reinforced with concrete from the basement up to ensure that in the event of a fire or another natural disaster, the floors would not collapse in on themselves.
 Equipped with 519 seats the theater also installed three electric pumps in the basement to prevent flooding.
-The exterior of the building consists of ceramic tiles in cream, green, yellow, rust, as well as bricks.
+The exterior of the building consists of ceramic tiles in cream, green, yellow, and rust, as well as bricks.
 The Moderne-style appearance was unique for its time.
-Inside includes a projection booth, restrooms, office, and a cry room.
+Inside includes a projection booth, restrooms, an office, and a cry room.
 A cry room was a soundproof room where mothers and children could attend and watch the shows without disturbing others, something that was fairly new in the 1940s.

 Flint Hills Opry